terraform-ibm-modules/terraform-ibm-observability/README.md

-# IBM observability Terraform Module
+# IBM Cloud Observability - Terraform Module

-This is a collection of modules that make it easier to provision observability services like logging, monitor and activity tracker on IBM Cloud Platform:
+This is a collection of modules that make it easier to provision Observability services like logging, monitor and activity tracker on IBM Cloud Platform:
 * [logging-logdna](modules/logging-logdna)
 * [monitoring-sysdig](modules/monitoring-sysdig)
 * [activity-tracker-logdna](modules/activity-tracker-logdna)

 ## Compatibility

-This module is meant for use with Terraform 0.13.
+This module is meant for use with Terraform 0.13 (and higher).

 ## Usage